13JonathanDavid/webdb-challenge/README.md

 1. What is the name given to a table column that references the primary key on another table.
 1. What do we need in order to have a _many to many_ relationship between two tables.

+1 RDBMS is a paridigm of relational database.
+SQL is a langague with the assumption of a relational databse.
+2 Faster lookup.
+DB have gotten really good at number sorting.
+3. Foreign key
+4. a join table
 ## Project Set Up

 Follow these steps for starting your project.